pyprg/dssex/README.md

 **Injection**.
 Injections have attributes P10 and Q10 for active and reactive power at voltage of 1&nbsp;pu and Exp_v_p and Exp_v_q for modeling the voltage dependency.
 The voltage exponents of the injection instances Exp_v_p, Exp_v_q are set to 0 for PQ-generators, constant and measured loads.
-This injections and the injections of shunt capacitors are not scaled.
+Those injections and the injections of shunt capacitors are not scaled.
 Injections of shunt capacitors have an active power setting P10 of 0 and a negative reactive power setting Q10.
 Its voltage exponent for reactive power Exp_v_q